mellofordev/palmier/README.md

 # Palmier: A Python Web Framework for Building LLM Applications

-Palmier is a Python web framework designed for building Lightweight, Low-Overhead, and Minimalistic (LLM) web applications.
+Palmier is a Python web framework designed for building  web applications powered by LLM models whether its Palm or OpenAI , Palmier helps to give modules and tools to setup an easy REST-API fastly.
 It provides developers with a streamlined environment for creating web applications without the bloat.

 ## Progress